Beach houses

 The beautiful scenery at Texel

 We rented bikes for 3 days, so we could explore the island.
 Paul and Yuri went on a tandem and I had a regular bike.
-We were not allowed to visit museums or sit on a terrace, but we could bike around and enjoy the nature.
+We biked around and enjoy the nature.
+There are several museums on the island.
 We made 2 bike rides and checked beforehand if the things were open were we were going to.
 No point in biking 45 minutes, to find out the ice cream parlor is closed.

 Paul and Yuri on the tandem.
 Vacation close to home